-The questionnaire sent out by BEREC also included questions about the regulation of dark fibre.
-Since dark fibre is distinct from physical infrastructure (according to the definition in the BCRD), BEREC decided to include this information in this Annex.
+The questionnaire issued by BEREC included questions about the regulation of dark fibre.
+Since dark fibre is distinct from physical infrastructure (according to the definition set out in the BCRD), BEREC decided to include this information in this Annex.

 In total, 20 NRAs regulate access to dark fibre.
-19 NRAs declared that dark fibre is regulated under market 3a, while in three of these countries it is also regulated under market 3b and in one country it is regulated under market 4 (Table 8).
+19 NRAs indicated that dark fibre is regulated under market 3a, while in three of these countries it is also regulated under market 3b, and in one country it is regulated under market 4 (Table 8).